RyandTeague/react-task-management/README.md

 - Disadvantages of using React
     - Reusing components in a React application can bring many advantages, but it's essential to acknowledge the associated challenges and limitations.
 These include maintaining backwards compatibility to avoid breaking existing code, accommodating different use cases, managing large component libraries by keeping them well-organized and documented, balancing customization and consistency, and addressing performance issues.
 It's crucial to develop a sound strategy for effectively managing and optimizing reusable components to ensure a successful and user-friendly React application.

+## Libraries
+Libraries dependancies:

+1. "@testing-library/jest-dom": "^5.16.5": This library provides custom Jest matchers that can be used to test the state of the DOM.
+2. "@testing-library/react": "^11.2.7": This library provides utilities for testing React components with Jest.
+3. "@testing-library/user-event": "^12.8.3": This library provides a set of functions to simulate user events (like click or type) for testing purposes.
+4. "axios": "^0.21.4": Axios is a popular promise-based HTTP client for making API requests from JavaScript.
+5. "bootstrap": "^4.6.0": Bootstrap is a popular front-end framework for building responsive web pages and applications.
+6. "js-cookie": "^3.0.1": This library provides a simple way to work with browser cookies in JavaScript.
+7. "jwt-decode": "^3.1.2": This library provides a way to decode JSON Web Tokens (JWT) in JavaScript.
+8. "moment": "^2.29.4": Moment.js is a library for working with dates and times in JavaScript.
+9. "node.js": "^0.0.1-security": This is the Node.js runtime, which allows JavaScript to be run on the server-side.
+10. "react": "^17.0.2": React is a popular JavaScript library for building user interfaces.
+11. "react-bootstrap": "^1.6.3": React Bootstrap is a set of pre-built React components that implement the Bootstrap framework.
+12. "react-datepicker": "^4.10.0": This library provides a customizable date picker component for React.
+13. "react-dom": "^17.0.2": React DOM is a package that provides DOM-specific methods for working with React components.
+14. "react-infinite-scroll-component": "^6.1.0": This library provides a React component that allows for infinite scrolling behavior on a page.
+15. "react-router-dom": "^5.3.0": React Router is a popular library for managing navigation in a React application.
+16. "react-scripts": "^4.0.3": React Scripts is a set of scripts and configuration used by Create React App to build, test, and run a React application.
+17. "web-vitals": "^1.1.2": This library provides tools for measuring and analyzing web performance metrics.

 ### UX Design